-Warning: Make sure this step gets followed precisely, otherwise your fridge is unable to cool properly
+Warning: Make sure this step gets followed precisely, otherwise your fridge is unable to cool properly.

-Lay fridge back down, take the can of foam from the parts box.
-Shake can for a few seconds and apply a bead of foam around all four sides as shown below.
-Make sure and seal all cracks and gaps.
-This will help seal all air leaks while traveling down the road.
-Your cooling unit will not work properly if this step is not done properly.
-In the hard to get to areas you will still need to insert the foam along this edge.
+Lay fridge back down.
+Take the can of Great Stuff foam (shake can for a few seconds and make sure it's at least 70F before using) and apply a bead of foam around all four sides as shown below.

+Make sure and seal all cracks and gaps on all four sides.
+This will help seal all air leaks while travelling down the road.
+We cannot over stress this process as this is our worst cooling failure, either foam is not used or not enough is used, a thing to remember is even a small 2" long gap will prevent the unit from proper cooling.

 In some areas it might seem to be tight against the box, and in this area cut back enough foam on a angle to create a small gap off the unit so you can get your foam straw in to fill the void further down.
-We cannot stress enough on this step because if even a small 2" gap is left open it will not cool in the fridge like it should.

-After filling all gaps with foam, follow up with covering the edges with the supplied aluminum tape.
-This does not serve as a seal but for cosmetic purposes only.
+After filling the gaps with foam, follow up with the supplied aluminum foil tape on all 4 sides.
+This foil tape is for cosmetic purposes only, it does not help the seal between unit and box.